 - initiate a more in-depth conversation with the young person and or their family (if appropriate) in a safe and confidential place

 - record the status of the student as a young carer in CASES21 and explain to the student, in an age appropriate way, that young carer status will be noted on their records to ensure they get all the supports they need

 It is important to note that a young person having caring responsibilities does not automatically mean that there are child protection concerns.
 Many young carers do not have such concerns and involving Child Protection where there are no concerns is potentially traumatising.
-However, if school staff have any concerns relating to child safety they must follow the guidance on Child Protection and the Child Safe Standards .
+However, if school staff have any concerns relating to child safety they must follow the guidance on .

 Young carers are a diverse group, and it is important to ensure that young carers and the person being cared for have their views, best interests and cultural identity taken into account.
 For example, if the young person is Aboriginal and or Torres Strait Islander, they may have a different understanding of family and family roles that may influence the way they talk about their caring responsibilities.

 Supporting young carers in your school

 There are a range of supports, adjustments and options that can be utilised to ensure that young carers engage in and remain engaged in education, as well as to support their social and emotional wellbeing.